California Matching: When Your Insurer Must Replace All

 When Matching Is Not Required

 The standard is "reasonable uniform appearance," not "identical."
 Minor differences that are not readily apparent to a reasonable person may not trigger a matching obligation.
-Additionally, matching generally applies to areas that are visible together — if the repaired area is on the back of the house and the unmatched area is on the front, the argument is weaker because they are not viewed at the same time.
+Also, matching generally applies to areas that are visible together — if the repaired area is on the back of the house and the unmatched area is on the front, the argument is weaker because they are not viewed at the same time.

 If you are in a dispute over matching and your insurer is refusing to budge, a licensed Public Adjuster can help you document the mismatch, identify the applicable regulations, and negotiate for the full scope of work needed to achieve a proper result.